Back to Blog

 Bearings are critical to a motor’s performance and are often a source of failure.
 They wear out due to misalignment, heavy loads, or just from consistent use over time.

 Predictive maintenance is the best method to prevent bearing failure.
-Consistently checking the motor to swap out bad bearings will significantly improve the lifespan of the motor—and allow you to schedule repairs at convenient times that won’t impact productivity.
-It’s crucial to work with a trusted repair partner to ensure bearings are replaced properly.
-Critical applications might also consider using motor-mounted vibration sensors which can help detect a bearing failure early.
+Consistently checking the motor to swap out bad bearings will significantly improve the motor’s lifespan – and allow you to schedule repairs at convenient times that won’t impact productivity.

 KEB Permanent Magnet brake on a shaft designed for industrial automation applications